 Political Party Affiliation - Florida is a Closed Primary State

-Voters registered with no party affiliation (NPA) are not eligible to vote for partisan candidates in a primary election unless a Universal Primary Contest (UPC) occurs.
+Voters registered with no party affiliation (npa) or a minor party are not eligible to vote for partisan candidates in a primary election.

 All registered voters regardless of party affiliation are entitled to vote on non-partisan candidates and issues.

 To be effective for a primary election, a party change must be made at least 29 days before the election.